 If you already have a Litmus Plus or Enterprise account, log in and navigate to the Test tab.
 From there, select “View and create spam tests” in the slider menu.

 Here, you’ll be able to start a new spam test or see the results of a recent one.

 Run spam tests regularly

-We’re not just saying this so you’ll use Litmus Spam Testing (although you really should).
-Email clients update every 1.2 days, on average.
-We’re often not aware of those changes.
+Email clients update every 1.2 days on average, and you may be completely unaware of the changes.
 In the same way, the algorithms for spam filters update regularly.
-In the same vein, sometimes your IT or dev team changes something (like an IP address) without realizing it impacts email.
+And sometimes, your IT or dev team may change an IP address without realizing it impacts email.
 At any rate—an email spam test helps keep you in the know!

 Try Spam Testing free for 7 days